LunCoSim/hyperdesci/HYPERDESCI_MANIFESTO.md

 ## WE'RE BUILDING THE SCIENCE COMMONS TOGETHER!

 MEGAPI is the rocket fuel powering the next scientific revolution!

-We're a community of believers who know that when science wins, we ALL win!
+We're souvereing individuals who know that when science wins, we ALL win!

 ## WHY WE'RE HERE